akamai/cl-http2-protocol/README.md

 At the time of writing (June 13, 2014), Firefox Nightly will be compatible with your HTTP/2 server started above as well.
-To use the `:SECURE` keyword and using the default port, the address bar in Firefox Nightly should be `https://IP:8080/` where IP is the IP address for your server.
+To use the `:SECURE` keyword and using the default port, the address bar in Firefox Nightly should be `https://HOST:8080/` where HOST is the hostname used to reach your server.

 Getting Started
 ---------------